kwea123/nsff_pl/README.md

   <sup>Left: this repo.
 Right: pretrained model of the original repo.
 The 2nd and 3rd rows are 0th frame and 29th frame to show the difference of the background.</sup>
 </p>

 The color of our method is more vivid and closer to the GT images both qualitatively and quantitatively (not because of gif compression).
-Also, even **without** any kind of supervision (either direction or self supervision), the network learns to separate the foreground and the background more cleanly than the original implementation, which is unexpected!
+Also, even **without** any kind of supervision (either direct or self supervision), the network learns to separate the foreground and the background more cleanly than the original implementation, which is unexpected!
 Bad fg/bg separation not only means the background actually *changes* each frame, but also the color information is not leverage across time, so the reconstruction quality degrades, as can be shown in the original NSFF result towards the end.

 ### Bonus - Depth